durubata/appmint-doc/index.md

-# ContentMint AppEngine API Documentation
+# Appmint AppEngine API Documentation

-Welcome to the ContentMint AppEngine API documentation.
+Welcome to the Appmint AppEngine API documentation.
 This index provides a comprehensive overview of all available API endpoints, organized by module.

 ## Authentication

 Before using most API endpoints, you need to authenticate.
-The ContentMint AppEngine API supports two authentication methods:
+The Appmint AppEngine API supports two authentication methods:

 1. **[User Authentication](users/README.md#authentication)** - For human users interacting with the API through a client application
 2. **[System Authentication](users/README.md#app-registration-and-system-authentication)** - For systems and applications that need to interact with the API programmatically